RedHatInsights/frontend-components/README.md

 When linked successfully you can build the package(s) by running either  `npm start -- --scope=@redhat-cloud-services/frontend-components` or `npm run build -- --scope=@redhat-cloud-services/frontend-components` in the `frontend-components` working copy.

 Both will build the `@redhat-cloud-services/frontend-components` package, to build all packages run these commands without `-- --scope=@redhat-cloud-services/frontend-components`.*

 Once the packages are built the application the package is linked in should also be able to build and include any changes made locally in the `frontend-components` packages.

+_* Depending on what package you are working on this arguments need to change accordingly._

+### Using `yalc`

+yalc acts as very simple local repository for your locally developed packages that you want to share across your local environment.

+1. Install [yalc](https://github.com/whitecolor/yalc) globally. e.g. `npm install -g yalc`.
+2. Run `npm install` in the root of the `frontend-components` working copy.
+3. Change into the directory of the package you are working on, for example `cd packages/components` and run `yalc publish`*
+4. Change into the directory of the application you'd like to include the package and run `yalc add @redhat-cloud-services/frontend-components`*

+After these steps the package you want to test should be linked and the `yalc add` command should have returned the paths it linked the package from.

+When added successfully you can build the package(s) by running `npm run build -- --scope=@redhat-cloud-services/frontend-components` in the `frontend-components` working copy and pushing by going into the directory of the package and running `yalc push`.

+`yalc` does not watch the files, but if you would like to do this automatically you can build the package(s) by running: `npm start -- --scope=@redhat-cloud-services/frontend-components` and having a separate terminal that does the local publishing of the packages by running: `watch -n 0.5 yalc publish --push --changed`.
+This will publish the package only when there are changes.

+To build all packages run these commands without `-- --scope=@redhat-cloud-services/frontend-components`.*

+Once the packages are built the application the package is linked in should also be able to build and include any changes made locally in the `frontend-components` packages.